andyedinborough/andy.edinborough.org/src/pages/resume.md

 - Expanded responsibilities included CRM software used in the call center, followed by the POS software used in stores, with the goal of modernizing and rebuilding.
 - Led the e ort to automate build and release processes within Azure Devops pipelines.
-- Managed 3 separate teams through the transition from in-o ce to fully remote.Director of Software Development, Curo Financial, 2014-2017
+- Managed 3 separate teams through the transition from in-office to fully remote.

+### Director of Software Development, Curo Financial, 2014-2017

 - Led the web development team through the transition from ASP.NET Web Forms to MVC, rebuilding our mobile apps to use react-native, migrating from TFSVC to git, .NET Full Framework to .NET Core, while overseeing a steady stream of business projects and features.
 - Led migration e ort to automate build and release processes.
-- Responsible for key web properties reaching millions of users: speedycash.com, cashmoney.ca, wagedayadvance.co.uk, and related mobile apps.
+- Responsible for key web properties reaching millions of users: [SpeedyCash](https://www.speedycash.com), [CashMoney.ca](cashmoney.ca), wagedayadvance.co.uk, and related mobile apps.
-- Piloted the e ort to begin restructuring the monolith into sensible microservices.
+- Piloted the effort to begin restructuring the monolith into sensible microservices.
   Architected customer messaging platform managing 200k daily emails, text messages, phone calls, and push noti cations.

-  Senior Programmer/Analyst, Curo Financial, 2013-2014
+### Senior Programmer/Analyst, Curo Financial, 2013-2014

-- Developed the company's rst mobile application.
+- Developed the company's first mobile application.
 - Utilized JavaScript and Cordova to target both iOS and Android.
 - Enabled customers to open new loans, make payments, re nance loans, as well as manage their accounts from their mobile devices.